wso2-attic/ballerina-integrator/README.md

 ### Create the project structure

-Ballerina is a complete programming language that supports custom project structures.
+Ballerina is an integration language that supports custom project structures.
 Use the following package structure for this guide.
 ```
 message_construction_patterns
  └── guide